camwestwood/xapi/common_structures.md

 ## VerbA
 Common entity identifier: VerbA

-This entity is required across all statements in the Jisc profile.
+This entity is required across all Statements in the Jisc Profile.

-The Verb structure indicates the action which the statement expresses.
-The verbs used in the Jisc profile are listed on the [vocabularies](vocabulary.md#verb) page.
+The Verb structure indicates the action which the Statement expresses.
+The Verbs used in the Jisc Profile are listed on the [vocabularies](vocabulary.md#verb) page.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>
 <tr>
 	<tr>
 		<td>verb.id [1]</td>
 		<td>An IRI that identifies the Verb.
-Valid IRIs depend on the statement and are given on the relevant statement page.</td>
+Valid IRIs depend on the Statement and are given on the relevant Statement page.</td>
 		<td>IRI</td>
 	</tr>
 	<tr>